‘Below Deck’: Lauren & Max Admit Hannah’s Texting Drama Caused The Crew To Divide

 So, what can we expect to see on tonight’s episode?

 LC: “Well, Hannah seems to be picking a fight with everyone right now, except for me, which I’m fine with [haha].
 The dynamics are getting worse and you’ll see that in this week’s episode!
 It’s not fun [right now].
 The iPad debacle is still unfolding and everyone’s still trying to get to the bottom of it… some people know; some people don’t know; everyone’s finding out in different ways and the story is getting flipped.
-We have really fun, new guests on board… she owns a tequila company so there’s enough said!
+We have really fun, new guests on board this week … she owns a tequila company, so there’s enough said!
 Work-wise, in the yachting aspect, we have some people who get to do cool stuff.
-It’s funny because the work side of things is coming together.
+It’s funny because the work side of things is coming together, but personally, it’s a different story.
 People’s true colors are coming out.”

 MH: There’s definitely a different sort of vibe on the boat now.
 It’s really tense and awkward.
 We’re all falling out, but at the same time, the yacht is being run well!
 We’re falling to bits [haha].”